The Raspberry Pi runs a custom operating system named FarmBot OS, allowing FarmBot to:

 Insert the microSD card into the Raspberry Pi.
 The card slot location will differ depending on the FarmBot kit you have.

-For Genesis kits, the card slot is located on the back side of the Pi 3, on the right-hand edge.
+For Genesis kits, the card slot is located on the back side of the Raspberry Pi, on the right-hand edge.
 You do not need to remove the Raspberry Pi from the electronics box to insert the card; we have left enough access room.

-For Express kits, the card slot is located on the front side of the Pi Zero, on the left-hand edge.
+For Express kits, the card slot is located on the front side of the Raspberry Pi, on the left-hand edge.

 Plug your FarmBot’s power supply into a wall outlet.
 You should now see a solid red LED and a steadily flashing green LED on the Raspberry Pi, indicating that the Pi has adequate power and is busy booting up.
 Refer to the status LEDs page for more information, especially if your LEDs are not lit up as described above.